eead-csic-compbio/footprintDBclient/README.md

 ## footprintDB REST API

-FootprintDB (https://footprintdb.eead.csic.es) is a database of curated regulatory sequences and their associated transcription factors (TFs).
+[footprintDB](https://footprintdb.eead.csic.es) is a database of curated regulatory sequences and their associated transcription factors (TFs).
 It systematically annotates the binding interfaces of the TFs, the key residues responsible for specific binding, by exploiting protein-DNA complexes at the [Protein Data Bank](https://www.rcsb.org).